 I looked over to the open-air Wat and saw my wife and Benjobe talking to the old woman.
 Not surprising as my wife will start up a conversation with anyone, especially in a setting like this.
 I walked over to see what was up.

 My wife introduced me to the old woman whose name, or more accurately, nickname was “Thomm”.
 (In Thai the word “thomm” means the sound a drop of water makes in a deep pool.
 It’s a seldom used nickname.)
-Surprisingly, she spoke my wife’s northern dialect which meant she was from the Chiang Mai/Lamphun area.
+Surprisingly, she spoke my wife’s northern dialect which meant she was from the Chiang Mai area.

 When I joined the group, they stopped speaking dialect and switched to Thai so I could understand.
 I know a few words of the Northern Dialect and I know it when I hear it, but you’ll lose me fast in conversation.